The CARE Team

 Second Row – Robert Burns, attorney and regulatory expert; John Liskey, attorney; Douglas Jester, expert.

-We urge you to sign up today so that we can begin to challenge any unreasonable shifts of expenses by your utility company.
+We urge you to sign up today so that we can continue to challenge any unreasonable rate increases by your utility company.